Game-making for learning

 Manuscript under review · 2025

-A systematic review examining how game making for learning curriculum can cultivate systems thinking through design, iteration, and participation.
+A systematic review of how game-making curricula can cultivate systems thinking through curriculum goals, learning tasks, design processes, and assessment practices.

 Manuscript under review · 2025